psychemedia/storytelling-notes/hunting_of_the_snark.md

 ⁠What I tell you three times is true."

 The crew was complete: it included a Boots—
-⁠And maker of Bonnets and Hoods—
+[⁠And a] maker of Bonnets and Hoods—
 A Barrister, brought to arrange their disputes—
 ⁠And a Broker, to value their goods.